mosaic-design-system/docs/src/guidelines/style-guide.md

       \r

-      This document won't tell you what to write – you can find that in the [Tone of Voice](/guidelines/tone-of-voice) article – but instead how to write something, i.e. what to capitalise, how to format a table, etc.
+      This document won't tell you what to write – you can find that in [Tone of voice](/guidelines/tone-of-voice) – but instead how to write something, i.e. what to capitalise, how to format a table, etc.

       \r